 Regular corporate functions were held throughout the year including antique and investment jewellery auctions conducted by Combined Auctions, monthly antique and collectable fairs organised by North Shore Antiques and Collectables and open days for the Academy of Interactive Entertainment.

-The Complex was extensively utilised for the conduct of examinations under the management of Language and Testing Consultants Pty Ltd. Their clients included the Securities Institute, Deakin University and the International English Language Testing System (IELTS).
+The Complex was extensively utilised for the conduct of examinations under the management of Language and Testing Consultants Pty Ltd. Their clients included the NSW Police, Deakin University and University of South Africa.
 The University of Technology Sydney extensively utilised the Complex and has entered into a six year Licence Agreement for the continued conduct of exams.
 Examinations were also conducted by Insearch and the Legal Professional Admissions Board.

-Income from functions and events increased this year provided a gross income of \$542,496.
+Income from functions and events increased this year providing a gross income of \$560,793.
 Under the terms of the Licence Deed the profits are distributed to the GBOTA with the Trust retaining no income.
 Accordingly the income does not form part of the Trust's audited accounts contained in this Annual Report.